34 Creative Ways to Save Money this Christmas 2023

 Make your own decorations to save money this Christmas

-Save money & buy a fake tree
+Save money & buy a fake Christmas tree

-Buy cheap and reuse to save money
+Buy cheap and reuse each year to save money

-Don’t buy luxury decorations from unique and expensive Christmas shops, many supermarkets and DIY stores stock big boxes for less.
+Don’t buy luxury decorations from unique and expensive Christmas shops.
+Many supermarkets and DIY stores stock big boxes for less.

 Book train tickets early this Christmas

 Did you know you can book train tickets for up to twelve weeks in advance?
 Hurry though, these cheap seats tend to vanish quickly around the festive period.